-I am a postdoctoral research fellow at the CEES, within the project ECOVAR led by Yngvild Vindenes.
-In this project, I develop demographic models and perform comparative analyses using the demographic databases COMADRE and COMPADRE (animal and plant matrix databases) to investigate population responses to changing environmental variability.
+I am a postdoctoral research fellow at the CEES (ECOVAR, PI Y. Vindenes).
+In my project, I develop demographic models and perform comparative analyses using the demographic databases COMADRE and COMPADRE (animal and plant matrix databases) to investigate population responses to changing environmental variability.

 My research interests broadly focus on understanding variation in individual life histories and its consequences on population dynamics, in response to environmental variation.